SNOMED-Documents/snomed-editorial-guide/neoplasm-observables.md

 Observable entity concepts representing histopathology examination observables of neoplasms are being modeled according to a series of templates.

-Please see the templates listed here: <https://confluence.ihtsdotools.org/x/SonUAw.> See the [Community Content](https://confluence.ihtsdotools.org/x/VHXoBg) area for more information about the project.
+Please see the templates listed here: [Observable entity templates](https://prod-confluence.ihtsdotools.org/display/SCTEMPLATES/Observable+entity+templates) See the [Cancer Synoptic Reporting](https://prod-confluence.ihtsdotools.org/display/CC/Cancer+Synoptic+Reporting) area for more information about the project.

 Concepts containing a _primary_ malignant neoplasm from the observable entity subhierarchy employ the 704321009 |Characterizes (attribute)| with the target qualifier value of 1234914003 |Malignant proliferation of primary neoplasm (qualifier value)| in order to define _primary_ (which matches the target value of the Pathological process (attribute) used by concepts in the Disorder hierarchy).